aivic/aivic.github.io/_posts/2018-07-18-NYC-predict-taxi-demand.md

 ### Data sources
 Get the 2016 data from [NYC.GOV](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
-In the given project we are considering only the yellow taxis for the time period between Jan - Mar 2015 & Jan - Mar 2016.
+In the given project we are considering only the yellow taxis for the time period between Jan - Mar 2015 & Jan - Mar 2016 with given features.

 <table border="1">
 	<tr>